 Users will be able to review question-level summaries for each open-end on the left side of the screen.
 Each question summary can be quick-copied.

-Summaries for Ask Opinion and Branch Opinion questions are based on Highlight responses.
+Summaries for Ask Opinion and Branch Opinion questions are based on Highlight responses by default to give you a snapshot of the spread of opinion.

-Summaries for Ask Experience questions are based on central responses from each Thematic Cluster.
+Summaries for Ask Experience questions are always based on central responses from each Thematic Cluster.

 Users are also able to review a default Conversation-level summary on the right side of the screen.
 New summaries can be generated based on a custom selection of questions that the user selects.
 Requests for summaries should take no longer than a minute, with most being faster than 15 seconds.
 For Conversation-levels, three Summary Formats are available using the drop-down menu above the summary text.
 These reflect the length of the summary outputs.